+The dollars allocated to the intended purpose of each type of gaming is referred to as "proceeds" for lottery and charitable gaming and as "revenue" for horse racing.
+(Horse racing revenue is shared between wagering facility operators and the racing industry.)
 The Virginia Lottery offers games such as scratch tickets and daily number drawing games (Appendix F).
 Virginia lottery products are sold statewide by licensed sales agents, via lottery's subscription service, and through MobilePlay.